 Skinfood is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “SKINFOOD, as a company, does not test on animals.
 SKINFOOD is sold in China where all cosmetic manufacturers are required to pay a sanitary license fee.
 It’s our understanding that the Chinese government conducts animal testing before approving the sanitary license.
 We do not know who conducts this testing or how it is conducted.
 What we can affirm is that SKINFOOD, as a company, does not test its products on animals.”

 Skinfood is not owned by a parent company that tests on animals.

 No, Skinfood is not certified by any organizations.

 Skinfood might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.